Dots, spots and bumps: What’s that mark on your lip?

 Skin cancer

 A discolored or dark spot on your lip may be skin cancer.
-Skin cancer on the lip is common but often overlooked; when people apply sunscreen to their face and body, they often don’t consider also using a lip balm with SPF.
-Both basal and squamous cell carcinoma, the two most common types of skin cancer, could be found on the lip.
+Skin cancer on the lip is common but often overlooked — when people apply sunscreen to their face and body, they often don’t consider also using a lip balm with SPF.
+Basal and squamous cell carcinoma, the 2 most common types of skin cancer, could develop on the lip.

-If you notice a red or dark spot on your lip, you should see your doctor.
+If you notice a red or dark spot on your lip, see your doctor.

 Venous lake